rkaippully/webgear/pages/guide/choosing-a-monad.md

 # Choosing a Monad
-So far, all our handlers used `#!hs Handler` which in turn used the `#!hs Router` monad.
+So far, all our handlers used the `#!hs Handler` type which in turn used the `#!hs Router` monad.
 But this won't work if you want to use your own monad transformer stack or an algebraic effect system.
 How do we solve that?

 ## Type of Handlers
 The handler and middleware types are defined as: